DenisDMU/DenisDMU/README.md

 ## Skills
 - **Frameworks:** I have experience working with frameworks like React, NextJS, Flask, Laravel, Flutter.
 - **Databases:** I enjoy working with databases and have a guilty love of SQL.
-I can also work with NoSQL, got some experiences with MongoDB and Firebase.
+I can also work with NoSQL and have some experience with MongoDB and Firebase.
 - **Design:** I have a strong love for applications that are both functional and visually appealing.
-- **Backend:** I specialize in backend development, playing with data is so much fun !(but my heart beats for the frontend too!).
+- **Backend:** I specialize in backend development; playing with data is so much fun! (but my heart beats for the frontend too!).
-- **DevOps:** I have a little experience with Docker, Azure, and Kubernetes, but I am eager to learn more about each of them.
+- **DevOps:** I have some experience with Docker, Azure, and Kubernetes, but I am eager to learn more about each of them.

 ## Contact Me
 Feel free to reach out if you have any questions or opportunities!